Mark your calendar! Save the date! And get ready to voice your opposition to any proposed interstate that goes through Avra Valley!

 Do you think we should construct a new interstate in between our treasured Saguaro National Park and Ironwood Forest National Monument?

 It is well-established that new interstates bring with them new development, new roads, and more traffic.
 They are not stand-alone pieces of infrastructure.
 They come with exits, gas stations, frontage roads, and all kinds of new development.
 They also have negative impacts on viewsheds, natural quiet, dark skies, and other wilderness values.

 Avra Valley is a biologically-rich part of our region with significant protected open space, wildlife linkages, and mitigation lands.
 Avra Valley is located right in between Pima County-owned Tucson Mountain Park and national treasure Saguaro National Park to the east and Ironwood Forest National Monument and the Tohono O’odham Nation to the west.
 It also contains mitigation lands managed by the Bureau of Reclamation for impacts from the Central Arizona Project canal, open space lands owned by Pima County and the Regional Flood Control District, and the Santa Cruz River.
 A new interstate through all of these protected lands would be devastating and irreversible.

-Can we count on you to attend one of these public meetings and voice your opposition to any interstate alternative through Avra Valley?
+First, can we count on you to attend one of these public meetings and voice your opposition to Corridor Alternatives C & D through Avra Valley?